-Because PVC is an inherently brittle material, it requires added plasticizers to make it flexible and to impart other desired properties.
+Because pure PVC is brittle, it requires added plasticizers to make it flexible and to impart other desired properties.
 A group of plasticizers commonly found in PVC products are phthalates, also called ortho-phthalates.
-Phthalates are used in many plastics, especially PVC products, as a softening agent to make the plastic flexible.
-Over 90% of all phthalates are used in PVC products.
+Phthalates are used in PVC and certain other plastics and rubber as a softening agent to make the plastic flexible.
+Over 90% of phthalates produced globally are used in PVC products.

 Since 2009, the U.S. has prohibited products for children under three years of age and children's toys intended for children under twelve years of age from containing the phthalates DEHP, BBP, and DBP at levels greater than 0.1%.
 An additional three phthalates, DINP, DnOP, and DIDP, have been placed on a provisional ban by the CPSC unless there is a future determination of safety.
-These restrictions do not apply to PVC products other than the specified children's products.
+These restrictions apply only to the specified children's products.

-Lead and other heavy metals used to be commonly used as stabilizers or to impart other properties to PVC plastic (WTC 2009), especially in electrical wire insulation, and are still sometimes used in that capacity.
+Lead and other heavy metals were commonly used in the past as stabilizers for PVC plastic (WTC 2009), especially in electrical wire insulation, and are still sometimes used in that capacity.

 Published on September 22, 2016